-IGEM’s review of Victoria’s water safety arrangements is underway.
+IGEM’s review of Victoria’s water safety arrangements was completed on 29 August 2023.

-Through this planned review, we're aiming to identify opportunities to improve the safety of Victorians in and around water.
+This planned review, aimed to identify opportunities to improve the safety of Victorians in and around water.

 Why this review?